MagrosThornrime/drone-simulator/README.md

 ```

 ## How to run tests
-I've did some unit tests (currently only for the collision system)
+I've done some unit tests (currently only for the collision system)
 If you want to run them, run in the main directory.
 ```bash
 ./build/tests